openhabfoundation/myopenhab.github.io/index.md

 sendBroadcastNotification("Hello world!")
 ```

 - This will send a log notification with "Hello world!".
-Log notifications are not sent to devices, they are merely kept in the notifications list and are available in the notifications area of myopenHAB and the mobile apps:
+Log notifications are not sent to devices, they are only kept in the notifications list and are available in the notifications area of myopenHAB and the mobile apps:

 ```java
 sendLogNotification("Hello world!")
 ```

 ::: tip
-You can test if notifications are correctly sent to any of your mobile devices by going to the devices section section and sending a test message.
+You can test whether notifications are correctly sent to any of your mobile devices by going to the _Devices_ section of myopenHAB.org and sending a test message.
 :::

 <img src="./images/notification2.png" style="float:left; margin: 1rem;">

 ### Status Notifications

-Every time your openHAB connects to myopenHAB or disconnects from it, you will automatically receive a notification to your devices telling you if openHAB is online or offline. myopenHAB has a 300 seconds (5 minute) delay on sending those notifications.
+Every time your openHAB connects to myopenHAB or disconnects from it, you will automatically receive a notification to your devices telling you that openHAB went online or offline. myopenHAB has a 300 seconds (5 minute) delay for sending those notifications.
 When your openHAB goes offline we will wait for 5 minutes.
 If your openHAB goes online during this period, nothing will happen and we will not bother you.
 If not, we will notify you that your openHAB is offline.

 <div style="clear:both"></div>